bit3archive/php-coding-standard/README.md

 	$var = $this->other(count($zap))->chain($foo, $bar);
 }
 ```
-As you can see, this snippet reflect the execution order and it is easier to understand.
+As you can see, this snippet more reflect the execution order and it is much easier to understand what it do.

 Usage
 =====